TooTallNate/proxy/README.md

 ### An HTTP proxy written with Node.js (think Squid)
 [![Build Status](https://travis-ci.org/TooTallNate/proxy.png?branch=master)](https://travis-ci.org/TooTallNate/proxy)

 This module provides standard "HTTP proxy" logic.
+You can script your own server using the `proxy` server API.
+Be sure to take a look at the "Examples" section below.

-There is also a companion
+There is also a companion `proxy(1)` CLI tool, which spawns an HTTP(s) proxy server with the specified options.

 Installation
 ------------